SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

  - You can't completely control the order in which the user custom actions show up: the user custom actions are added in the order the `_api/web/Lists(guid'listid')/CustomActionElements` does return the user custom actions...and this API currently does not take in account the sequence attributes.
 Buttons defined inside a custom tab can be ordered by adding them in the correct order in the CommandUIDefinition xml.
 Our sample shows Button 3 as first and that's because of the order in the XML
  - Command actions cannot contain JavaScript...using for example `CommandAction="javascript:alert('My custom Action');"` will mean the user custom action will not show up
  - Using the `ScriptLink` or `ScriptBlock` properties is not possible since they can only be used with user custom action location `ScriptLink`, which is not supported
- - The `RegistrationId` cannot refer to specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}) or a specific content type id (e.g. 0x0101), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) are allowed
+ - The `RegistrationId` cannot refer to specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) or content type id's (e.g. 0x0101 for the Document content type) are allowed
  - Using image maps (e.g. `Image16by16="/_layouts/15/1033/images/formatmap16x16.png?rev=33" Image16by16Left="-144" Image16by16Top="-107"`) does not work, you'll need to specify individual images.
 Also note that only 16x16 images are relevant